Oranjestad Introduction Walking Tour, Oranjestad

 Today's Oranjestad is a bustling hub of activity.
 One of its highlights is the Aruba Cruise Port, where visitors from around the world arrive to experience the island's warmth and hospitality.
 Nearby, the outdoor mall at Royal Plaza beckons shoppers with its array of duty-free boutiques, perfect for indulging in some retail therapy.

-Oranjestad is also home to several iconic landmarks, such as the San Francisco Church, a striking example of Dutch colonial architecture, and the elegant lime-colored City Hall.
+Oranjestad is also home to several iconic landmarks, such as the San Francisco Church, a beautiful example of Dutch colonial architecture, and the elegant lime-colored City Hall.

 History buffs will delight in exploring Fort Zoutman Historical Museum of Aruba, the island's oldest structure.
 The city's man-made expansion into the sea features notable areas like the Renaissance Marketplace and Queen Wilhelmina Park.

-Adorned with vibrant pastel-colored Dutch colonial buildings and swaying palm trees, the alluring city of Oranjestad offers a delightful blend of culture and coastal beauty, making it a destination like no other in the world.
+Adorned with vibrant pastel-colored Dutch colonial buildings and swaying palm trees, the alluring city of Oranjestad offers a delightful blend of culture and coastal beauty.
 With the help of our self-guided tour, you can embark on your own adventure and discover the magic of this Caribbean gem today!

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.